frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 The flying stone split.

 A clean break.
 It came apart along the lines written into it when it was still part of the mountain, when it knew itself as two pieces waiting to be divided.
 Both halves wheeled wide, spinning away from the tower.
-One crashed into the citadel’s eastern wall with a sound like thunder.
-The other struck west, tearing through parapet and merlon.
+One crashed into the citadel’s inner wall with a sound like thunder.
+It tore through the parapet that bound us to the citadel’s heart.
+The other struck where the tower joined the outer wall, tearing through parapet and merlon until half the walkway simply ceased to be.
+Stone slid down the cliff face in a cascade that ended in silence.

 But the tower stood.
-Untouched.

 I sagged against the wall, my legs gone to water, my shoulder screaming.
 Through blurring vision I saw what we had become.
-The tower stood alone now, a peninsula of stone reaching out into empty air.
-Behind us, the parapet was all that bound us to the citadel wall.
-But on every other side, nothing.
-Just the long drop to the courtyard below and the wreckage we had made.
+The tower stood alone now.
+A peninsula of stone reaching out into empty air.
+Behind us, only the eastern parapet still bound us to the citadel wall.
+That narrow bridge along the cliff’s edge was our only tether to the world.
+On every other side there was nothing.
+Just the long drop to the courtyard below or the longer drop to death.

 Sim was at my side again.
 His hand found my arm.
 He said nothing, but his grip was sure.